artemis-analytics/artemis/docs/gettingstarted.rst

 -------------------------------
 Artemis relies on modeling business processes and retaining this information in metadata.
 Artemis refers to a business process model as a *menu*.
 A *menu* describes all the transformations to be applied to the data, in which order, and the expected outputs.
 A helper class is provided to aid in the construction of a *menu*.
+To learn more refer to :ref:`meta:Menu`.

 .. code:: python